rafaelferrari0/rtl_fm_player/README.md

 Credits
 -------

-- This project is based on RTL SDR FM Streamer by Albrecht Lohoefener
+- This project is based on **RTL SDR FM Streamer** by Albrecht Lohoefener

+- RTL-SDR-BLOG library files from https://github.com/rtlsdrblog/rtl-sdr-blog

 - Libusb.
 A cross-platform library that gives apps easy access to USB devices